mramir0605/CodePathiOSIntroCapstone/README.md

 **Required Must-have Stories**

-* As a user, I want to see a list of the top cryptocurrencies when I open the app.
+* As a user, I want to see a list of the latest breaking news headlines as soon as I open the app.
-* As a user, I want to tap on a coin to view more detailed information about it.
+* As a user, I want to read an article's description and have a link to open the full article.
-* As a user, I want to add or remove coins from my Watchlist.
+* As a user, I want to mark articles as **Favorite** by clicking the star button.
-* As a user, I want my Watchlist to persist even after closing and reopening the app (using UserDefaults).
+* As a user, I want to mark articles to **Read Later** by clicking the bookmark button.
+* As a user, I want to filter articles by title or description to quickly find relevant news.
-* As a user, I want to view my saved (favorited) coins in a dedicated Watchlist tab.
+* As a user, I want my saved articles (Favorites and Read Later) to persist across app sessions.
 * As a user, I want the app to load quickly and have a clean, simple UI that is easy to navigate.

 **Optional Nice-to-have Stories (Future Implementation)**

-* As a user, I want to search for a specific cryptocurrency by name or symbol.
-* As a user, I want to see a historical price chart of each cryptocurrency.
+* As a user, I want to see category-specific news feeds (e.g., sports, technology, world, entertainment).
-* As a user, I want to receive price alerts when a coin changes above or below a chosen threshold.
+* As a user, I want to receive push notifications for breaking news.
-* As a user, I want to switch between currencies (USD, EUR, etc.).
-* As a user, I want to sort and filter coins (e.g., top gainers, top losers, highest market cap).
+* As a user, I want to share articles via social media or messaging apps.
-* As a user, I want to share coin data or price updates with others through messaging or social apps.
+* As a user, I want to see recommended articles based on my reading habits.

 ### 2. Screen Archetypes